Balkoth-dev/WOTR_BOAT_BOAT_BOAT/README.md

 Added Resting hotkey to cheats.
 Added target under cursor hotkey to cheats.
 Added Kill All hotkey to cheats.
-Added cheat to spawn any enemy you want.
+Added cheat to spawn an enemy you want.
 Crashing Tailwind now works with slingstaffs.
 1.1.0
 Tailwind of the Arrows patch should now trigger.